Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 • Use the skin on our hands to touch the different parts of the mango (skin, flesh and seed) and discuss what it feels like

 Green (kiwi) Bones Contains vitamins and minerals, like vitamin K which help keep our bones strong.
-Helps our bones stay healthy
+Green fruits are our bone helpers

 • Talk about why we need our bones.
 What would happen if we didn’t have bones or a skeleton?